Ricardomol/pazdera.github.io/_posts/2015-11-23-release-checklist.md

 Releasing an open-source project requires a few more things than just putting the code up on the internet.
 Well, that is if you want people to see it.

-The open-source community has grown a lot over the past ten years.
+The interest in open-source has grown a lot over the past ten years.
 Linux has been deployed on washing machines and combat drones, and most programmers today could hardly imagine doing their work without the vast array of free and open-source tools at their disposal.